Background

 Public Comment

-To ensure full public participation in the review of the proposed Utility 2.0/ EEBEDR Plan, the DPS invites public and stakeholder input and has established a public comment period that is expected to begin on July 6, 2022.
+To ensure full public participation in the review of the proposed Utility 2.0/ EE Plan, the DPS invites public and stakeholder input and has established a public comment period that began on July 6, 2023.
 Comments filed with the Department will be posted to the Department’s Document Matter Management system (DMM) which is accessible online.
 Comments will become part of the record considered by the Department in its review and development of recommendations.

-Interested persons or parties are invited to submit comments on the Plan by August 22, 2022 and reply comments by September 7, 2022.
+Interested persons or parties are invited to submit comments on the Plan by August 21, 2023 and reply comments by September 6, 2023.
+See important dates section.

 Comments may be submitted via:

-• Online Comment Form: Comments may be entered directly into the case via the www.dps.ny.gov website, by entering the associated matter number (14-01299) in the Search option found on the homepage.
-After opening the case, enter comments in the “Post Comments” tab located at the top of the page or SUBMIT COMMENTS HERE.
+• Online Comment Form: Comments may be entered directly into the case/matter page on the DPS website: Matter 14-01299.
+Once on the matter page, enter comments by clicking on the “Post Comments” tab located at the top of the page, or submit comments here.

-• Email or First Class Mail: Comments may be sent electronically to the DPS Secretary, at [email protected], or mailed and delivered to Hon.
-Michelle L. Phillips, Secretary to the Commission New York State Public Service, Three Empire State Plaza, Albany, New York 12223-1350.
+• First Class Mail: Comments may be mailed and delivered to Hon.
+Michelle L. Phillips, Secretary, New York State Public Service Commission, Three Empire State Plaza, Albany, New York 12223-1350.
 Your comments should refer to “Matter Number 14-01299—PSEG Long Island’s Utility 2.0 Plan.”

 • Toll-free Opinion Line: Comments may also be submitted through the DPS Opinion Line at 1-800-335-2120.
 The number is designed to take comments about pending cases from in-state callers, 24 hours a day.
 Callers should press “2” to leave comments, mentioning PSEG Long Island’s Utility 2.0 Plan.

-For more information about the review process for the Utility 2.0 or EEBEDR Plans, you may contact the Department of Public Service at 1-888-275-7721.
+For more information about the review process for the Utility 2.0 or EE Plans, you may contact the Department of Public Service at 1-888-275-7721.

 Stay Connected